nda-kd/heXico/README.md

 # Project: heXico

-This project is a chat web application template with validated login an sign-up page and ability to write message on Screen.
+This project is a chat web application template with validated login and sign-up page and ability to write message on Screen.

 #### Technologies include: